-Fresh Western Fiddleheads - per pound
+Fresh Western Fiddleheads - per lb

-While almost everyone has heard of "fiddlehead ferns," the coiled, emerging tip of certain varities of wild ferns, most people think only of the Eastern Fiddlehead, the Ostrich fern (Matteucia struthiopteris) when they think of edible fiddleheads.
+While almost everyone has heard of "fiddlehead ferns," the coiled, emerging tip of certain varieties of wild ferns, most people think only of the Eastern Fiddlehead, the Ostrich fern (Matteucia struthiopteris) when they think of edible fiddleheads.

 But there is another widely consumed wild fern, the lady fern (Athyrium filix-femina).
 The Lady fern is a primarily a Western fern variety with growing ranges from California to Alaska, although they have been reported to be found growing in eastern Canada.
 Lady fern fiddleheads, often referred to simply as "western fiddleheads," are less popular than the Eastern ostrich fern fiddleheads, because of the slightly bitter flavor that they sometimes have - especially when not prepared properly.

 The texture of the western fiddlehead is crunchy and juicy.
 The flavor of fiddleheads is strongly grassy and woodsy with a pronounced tannic (occasionally astringent) finish.
 But with proper cooking, the flavor of western fiddleheads develops fully and the bitter tannic finish dissipates.